How to Approach the Scene of a Car Accident

 It only takes one driver who is distracted for a moment to trigger a massive pile-up of cars, trucks, trailers and motorcycles all crashing into one another.
 The probability of serious injuries and death from multi-vehicle collisions is high.

-Here are some safety tips to remember when approaching the scene of a car accident.
+Our Skilled Orlando car accident lawyers have put together some safety tips to remember when approaching the scene of a car accident.

 Act quickly.
 If you are one of the first drivers to witness the crash and suspect there is injury to one or more of the vehicle occupants’ call 911 immediately.
 But pull over safely to do so, first.
 Safety experts generally recommend you park your car safely out of the traffic lanes and turn on your emergency flashers.
 Do not attempt to move any of the injured persons.
 This can cause a minor injury to turn into a serious one.
 Turn off the ignition switches on vehicles involved in the accident to reduce the risk of fire and wait for the EMT’s and police to arrive.